-When you contact us, it would be helpful if you provide some information about your practice background so we can advise you appropriately.
-Reading one of the books by Charlotte Joko Beck or other Ordinary Mind teachers may help you to understand the style of practice we undertake.
+When you contact us, please provide some information about your practice experience so we can advise you appropriately.
+Reading one of the books by Charlotte Joko Beck or other Ordinary Mind teachers may help you to understand our style of practice.

-There is no cost for your early participation, but if you are able to, please make a small donation on sitting nights to help us meet the hire costs of our sitting place.
+There is no cost for your early participation, but if you can, please make a small donation on sitting nights (via the donation box just outside the Zendo door) to help us meet the hire costs of our sitting place.
 Once you’ve established a pattern of regular practice with us, you can become a member, which entails payment of an annual membership fee.
 Inability to pay is never a barrier to participation in our group.

-In order to answer some of the common questions that newcomers have, we have prepared an Information sheet for newcomers to the group which contains some additional information.
-Contact us if you would like to receive it.
+In order to answer some of the common questions that newcomers have, we have prepared an Information sheet for newcomers which will be sent to you when you first contact us.